Cray-HPE/docs-csm/install/304-NCN-PCIE-NET-BOOT-AND-RE-CABLE.md

 > UEFI: all boots are UEFI, this needs to be enabled for access to the UEFI OpROM for configuration and for usage of UEFI firmwares.
 > SR_IOV: This is currently DISABLED because it can attribute to longer POSTs on HPE blades (Gen10+, i.e. DL325 or DL385) with Mellanox ConnectX-5 PCIe cards.
 The technology is not yet enabled for virtualization usage, but may be in the future.

-Use this snippet to print out device name and current UEFI PXE state.
+Use this snippet to display device name and current UEFI PXE state.
 ```bash
 ncn# mst status
 for MST in $(ls /dev/mst/*); do